 Al-Nasir Muhammad Mosque

-The Citadel is home to a few different mosques.
-The first one I encountered was that of Al-Nasir Muhammad.
+The Citadel is home to a few different mosques, among them that of Al-Nasir Muhammad.
 He was a 14th-century Mamlik Sultan and one of the sons of Qalawun.

-He’s also responsible for the madrassa situated just next to the Qalawun Complex mentioned above.
+He was also responsible for the madrasa situated just next to the Qalawun Complex mentioned above.
 While nothing too remarkable for the casual tourist, the mosque is worth a quick visit.

 Mosque of Muhammad Ali

 Many of the other attractions around the Citadel turned out to be dedicated to the Egyptian military and police department.
 Given the Citadel’s history as a military fort, it sort of makes sense.
 But few tourists dedicating a day to exploring Islamic Cairo are likely to be interested.

 Walking around the Citadel, I was surprised to find that aside the museums and the Muhammad Ali Mosque, nothing else was open.
 And so I made my way over to the main mosque, which is easily one of Cairo’s most famous landmarks.